Marrakech City Guide

 Medersa Ben Youssef, Marrakech

-10 || enjoy and relax in the hammams
+10 || Enjoy and relax in the hammams

-Definitely an activity to try and a welcome relaxation after a full day in the city.
+An activity to try and a welcome relaxation after a full day in the city.
 Make sure to walk in somewhere during the day to make a reservation, as just turning up probably will leave you disappointed at the most famous spas.

 Our experience was quite interesting – as the full process wasn’t explained.
 Women and men are separated and the hammam treatment consists out of different stages that weren’t fully explained to us at the start.
 Therefore, I got left alone in a room with no clue what to do and when or even if they would pick me up.

-BONUS || Explore the surroundings
+BONUS || Explore the surroundings of Marrakech

 This Marrakech City Guide wouldn’t be complete without a short overview of the best places to eat and drink in Marrakech.
-First of all, you won’t find alcohol (well there might be an exception – we once saw wine, however it wasn’t too good), so just stick with tea and juices.
+First of all, you won’t find alcohol (well there might be an exception – we once saw wine, however, it wasn’t too good), so just stick with tea and juices.
 Food in Marrakech however is great, enjoy a nice tajine or other typical Moroccan foods.
 If you are into spices, you won’t be disappointed.

 1. Nomad

-2. Le Jardin
+2. Le Jardin, Marrakech

-3. Terrasse des espices
+3. Terrasse des Espices

 Terrassa des Espices, Marrakech

-5. Henna art cafe
+5. Henna Art Cafe

 Enjoy some sweets and a cup of mint tea at Henna Art Cafe.
 When you feel like it, you can also get a henna tattoo in this cafe.